-As always if you have any questions give us a call, 800-872-2627.
+As always if you have any questions give us a call here at Delmmar Communications, 800-872-2627.
 We’re always happy to help.
-In the meantime, hope you can take some time to enjoy the simple pleasures like going fishing…
+In the meantime, hope you can take some time to enjoy the simple pleasures such as going fishing.